Putin’s pre-war moves against U.S. tech giants laid groundwork for crackdown on free expression

 “What is the reason at this point to accommodate the Russian government?” asked Sergey Sanovich, a postdoctoral scholar at Princeton University tracking the Kremlin crackdown.
 “I’m not sure what [Apple] has in Russia that they are trying to protect at this point.”

 Apple, through a spokesman, declined to answer questions from The Post or comment for this article.
-Google did not respond to requests for comment.
+Google did not directly respond to questions, but referred The Post to a Web site where the company lists its responses to the Ukraine crisis.

 For years, American technology companies navigated a narrow path in relations with the Kremlin.
 Google and others resisted some of the most invasive demands, including a law requiring the storing of users’ data on servers in Russia more likely to be breached by the government.
 But the firms granted concessions in other areas in part to preserve access to the Russian market.